-The finding that manufacturers' and retailers' responses to upstream cost shocks are more rigid in response to the second cost shock than the first cannot be explained by variation in the nature of long-term relationships, industry concentration, etc., as these factors have not changed during the sample period.
-This led us to focus on differences between the two shocks that may explain the findings.
-15 Below we list these differences.
-In Table 1 we summarize the results.
-16
+The finding that manufacturers' and retailer's responses to upstream cost shocks are more rigid in response to the second cost shock than the first cannot be explained by variation in the nature of long terms relationships, industry concentration, etc., as these factors have not changed during the sample period.
+This led us to focus on differences between the two shocks that may explain the findings.16 Below we list these differences.
+In Table 3 we summarize the results.17